UK Political System - Does it Need reform ?...An update

 responsible until remedial action had proven satisfactory.

-5. As employers it should be our responsibility to decide what day to day personal expenses are acceptable for our politicians, and inform them of the limits we
+5. As employers, it should be our responsibility to decide what day to day personal expenses and remuneration are acceptable for our politicians, and inform them of the limits we

 set.
 In industrial employment settings, this is always strictly controlled and

-monitored by the employer, and for consistency this control should therefore extend to our
+monitored by the employer; for consistency this control should therefore extend to our

 elected politicians.
-We cannot continue to allow then to 'mark their own homework'.
+We cannot continue to allow them to 'mark their own homework' as they currently do via the Parliamentary Standards Committee, particularly where public finances are concerned.

 changing workers' T&Cs and rights, it should include itself in the reckoning

-by making itself more accountable from day to day to its paymasters, the
+by making the executive government more accountable from day to day to its paymasters, the

 electorate.
 I have already proposed a